panoramicdata/Toggl.Api/README.md

 ## Description

-This is a .NET 8.0 library for the Toggl API.
+This is a .NET 8.0 / .NET 9.0 library for the Toggl API.

-We now only provide v9 support.
+We now only provide Toggl API v9 support.
 Many endpoints are currently missing.
 Your pull requests are welcome!

 ## Breaking change
 **To avoid the conflict with System.Threading.Tasks.Task, we have renamed the Task class to ProjectTask.